Cvolton/miscbugfixes-geode/README.md

 #### <cj>Show Hitboxes</c> not working with <co>mirror portals</c>
 While most of the framework for rendering mirrored hitboxes is in place, RobTop also accidentally mirrors the line width, which as a result becomes negative.
 This means that the line is drawn with 0px size, so it is not drawn at all in the end.
 The fix makes the line width use its absolute value, so negative line width still gets drawn.

+This is not the only issue preventing hitboxes from getting drawn though.
+The game restricts drawn circular hitboxes to the game area.
+This is meant to be a performance improvement, however it is another reason why these don't work in mirrored mode - the game area is incorrectly calculated, causing only offscreen hitboxes to get drawn.
+Because the performance difference was within the margin of error in our testing (49 vs 50 FPS in a stress test with 11k saws) and it was a much easier solution, the fix here disables this restriction.

 Special thanks to Prevter for this fix.

 #### <cj>Show Hitboxes</c> changing <cl>physics</c> during <co>mirror portal transitions</c>